Maximising Learning in Continuous Provision – Domestic Role Play in EYFS

 - Have you included maths and literacy opportunities in realistic ways?

 - Does your domestic role play area reflect the lives of your children?

 - How much time do adults get to play alongside children in this area?

-We also offer our EYFS and KS1 CPD webinar programmes which explore key principles of continuous provision and consider how an effective environment, carefully planned and organised, promotes a broad range of learning opportunities for children.
+Join our EYFS and KS1 CPD webinar programmes to explore key principles of continuous provision and consider how an effective environment, carefully planned and organised, promote learning opportunities for children.